How to Adopt a Cat / Kitten from the S.P.A.

 After you have chosen the right one for you, the vet will give your pet an exit exam, answer your questions, give you some instructions, and discuss any further appointments your pet might need.
 If your kitten is too young to be sterilized, you will be asked to sign an agreement to bring the kitten back for sterilization when the time is right.
 All S.P.A. pets must be sterilized.

-The cost to adopt a cat or kitten is 500 pesos which includes current vaccinations, deworming, a feline leukemia test, and sterilization.
+The cost to adopt a cat or kitten is 600 pesos which includes current vaccinations, deworming, and sterilization.
 If you are an S.P.A. member or join at the time of the adoption, you will receive a 10% discount off the cost of an adoption.

-To make the transition easier, at the time of adoption, you can obtain an adoption kit (includes tote bag, temporary litter box, litter, scoop, and starter food) for a donation of 200 pesos (tote bag only: 60 pesos).
+To make the transition easier, at the time of adoption, we offer an adoption kit for a donation of $250 pesos (tote bag only: 70 pesos).
+The kit includes a tote bag, temporary litter box, litter, scoop, starter food, and instructions.

 If you have any questions or concerns about your pet afterwards, please call us at 415-152-6124 so we can help you.
 We will call you within a few days after the adoption to check on you and your new pet.